Calgary International Film Festival: History

 The festival began in 2000 with a screening of the locally produced film Waydowntown, and brought in an attendance of 8000 people over six days.

 Growing steadily over the years, in 2016, the festival welcomed 36,693 people to 211 films, shorts, and other industry events.

 In 2016, The Academy of Motion Pictures Arts and Sciences named the CIFF a qualifying festival for the Best Animated Short Film and Live Action Short Film awards.
-CIFF Executive Director Steve Schroeder stated that the status was a “testament to the strength of CIFF’s short film section, and especially the talent of the filmmakers.”
+CIFF Executive Director Steve Schroeder stated that the status was a "testament to the strength of CIFF's short film section, and especially the talent of the filmmakers."

-Since 2016, CIFF has made MovieMaker Magazine's annual list of “50 Film Festivals Worth the Entry Fee, following their place on the list in 2009.
+Since 2016, CIFF has made MovieMaker Magazine's annual list of "50 Film Festivals Worth the Entry Fee", following their place on the list in 2009.
 The annually complied list provides a guide for independent filmmakers to inform them which festivals they should submit to and attend.

-For its 20th anniversary the festival showcased over 180 multi-genre films from Canada as well as 50 other countries and welcomed esteemed filmmakers, Ivan Reitman and Jason Reitman for an In Conversation appearance.
+For its 20th anniversary the festival showcased over 180 multi-genre films from Canada as well as 50 other countries and welcomed esteemed filmmakers, Ivan Reitman and Jason Reitman for an in-conversation appearance.

 In 2020, their festival expanded to a hybrid model, offering in-cinema experiences and at-home streaming for audiences in Alberta, Saskatchewan, and Manitoba.

-Film Sections
+Film sections

-As is typical with film festivals, there are a number of different sections of films screened, with the films being grouped into series by genre or country of production.
+There are a number of different sections of films screened, with the films being grouped into series by genre or country of production.
 These are: Official Selection, Special Presentations, Alberta Spotlight, Generation Next, Emerging Canadian Narrative, Late Shift (horror/sci-fi/thrillers), International Narrative Competition, International Documentary, Canadian Documentary, and Short Films.

 Since 2016, the festival is an Academy Award qualifier for short films.
 This means that the winner of the CIFF "Best of Shorts" award is eligible to be considered for an Academy Award.

 The festival places strong importance on local Albertan filmmakers, and much of its content is curated from the province.
 New in 2016, the Alberta Scene series includes an event titled Showcase Alberta: in 2016, this was a screening of the 10th-season premiere of the CBC hit drama series Heartland.
 Hundreds of fans from all over the world visited Calgary for the event.
 In 2017, the festival did a Q&A with the cast and creator of the Alberta filmed show Wynonna Earp.

-Behind the Screen Guests
+Behind the Screen guests

 As part of their Behind the Screen section, the Calgary International Film Festival holds Q&A sessions, as well as opportunities to meet the film creators, in addition to the regular film screenings.
-Their 2020 festival guests include: